 When you start up your Macintosh after installing your new display software, you will notice the Control Strip at the lower-left edge of your screen.
-The Control Strip is a new way of changing certain settings from your desktop without opening control panels.
+The Control Strip is a way of changing certain settings from your desktop without opening control panels.

-Note: Some versions of system software will show different modules in the Control Strip.
-If your Control Strip doesn't match what's shown here, consult the on-screen help that came with your computer or system software upgrade kit.
+Note: Some versions of the Macintosh Operating System (Mac OS) will show different modules in the Control Strip.
+If your Control Strip doesn't match what's shown in this chapter, consult the on-screen help that came with your computer or system software upgrade kit.